Health Care Hypocrites, Part I

-SIEMENS AG, a multinational engineering and electronics corporation and Europe’s largest industrial manufacturer, has cultivated an image as a medical equipment and healthcare company in advertisements in major magazines and newspapers with headlines such as “More health care stories with happier endings.”
-SIEMENS is one of Stand Up To Cancer’s “Champions,” a high-level partner.
+One of the most egregious healthcare hypocrites is SIEMENS AG.
+A multinational engineering and electronics corporation and Europe’s largest industrial manufacturer, SIEMENS has cultivated an image as a medical equipment and healthcare company in advertisements in major magazines and newspapers with headlines such as “More health care stories with happier endings.”
+This charm offensive originated in the late 2000s after the company was implicated in the largest international bribery scandal in modern business history.
+SIEMENS became a sponsor of the arts as well as one of the Stand Up To Cancer fundraising telethon’s “Champions”–a high-level partner.
 Among the 170-year old German-based company’s divisions is Siemens Healthineers, which produces a broad spectrum of immunoassay, chemistry, hematology, molecular, and urinalysis testing technology for clinical laboratories.
-The company is also a leader in medical imaging.
-In 2015, The Wall Street Journal reported that SIEMENS was tied with General Electric for the highest market share in the medical imaging field (28%).
+The company is also a leader in medical imaging (tied with General Electric for the highest market share [28%], according to The Wall Street Journal in 2015).

-But this self-proclaimed healthcare leader is also a leading manufacturer of cigarette-making machinery.
+But this self-proclaimed healthcare leader is also a leading manufacturer of machines used in cigarette-making.
 Among SIEMENS’s customers has been Philip Morris USA, maker of the best-selling cigarette brand Marlboro.
 According to SIEMENS’s website in 2015, the company’s tobacco industry division includes “machines for the manufacturing and packaging of cigarettes at speeds of 4,000 to 20,000 cigarettes per minute,” and its “Simotion Motion Control System is now gaining a foothold in the cigarette manufacturing industry.”
 A single SIEMENS machine thus produces 1.2 million cigarettes (or 60,000 packs) during the annual one-hour Stand Up To Cancer telecast.

-This exhibit includes screenshots of the SIEMENS website in 2015 that showcase its work for RJ Reynolds, British American Tobacco, Japan Tobacco, and the China tobacco monopoly.
-Today SIEMENS’ streamlined public-facing website gives no obvious clue that the company is still an ally of the cigarette business.
+This exhibition includes screenshots of the SIEMENS website in 2007, 2014, 2015, 2021, and 2023 that showcase its work for RJ Reynolds, British American Tobacco, Japan Tobacco, Imperial Tobacco Company of India, and the China tobacco monopoly.
+Today SIEMENS’ streamlined public-facing website gives no obvious clue that the company is still an ally of cigarette manufacturers.